Fishes & Turtles Oh My! A Maui Snorkel Guide

 Where: Maui has 3 regions that are good for snorkeling.
 Definitely, check the daily Maui Snorkel Report before picking a place to adventure.
 You’ll get a much better idea of where the safest / clearest place to go that day.
 I personally don’t go out if they score is 6 or below.
 Way better to be safe than sorry as ocean conditions can change fast and the old rule of “when in doubt, don’t go out” is 100% true.

-- South – Kamaole II & III (has lifeguards), North Keawakapu near the Mana Kai resort, Ulua Beach, White Rock Beach (north & south ends), Maluaka Beach (north end), Makena Landing, Ahihi Kinau aka Dumps (not the best place for beginners)
+3. South – Kamaole II & III (has lifeguards), North Keawakapu near the Mana Kai resort (my favorite), Ulua Beach, White Rock Beach (north & south ends), Maluaka Beach (north end), Makena Landing, Ahihi Kinau (not the best place for beginners)

-When: When to go snorkeling is as important as where.
-You will want to go snorkeling in the morning.
+When: The best snorkeling is in the morning.
 Sun and calm waters are a must.
-Shorebreak invariably picks up in the afternoon and the water can often be clearest on a sunny morning.
+Shorebreak picks up in the afternoon and the water can often be clearest on a sunny morning.
 I aim to be in the water by 8am if I can.

 Pro Tips for Everyone

-- Do be aware of the way the tide is going or if there is a rip tide as you can be easily pulled out to sea or into the rocks.
-If you are being pulled out to sea, swim diagonally to the shore a little rather than fighting the tide.
+• Do be aware of the way the tide is going.
+If you are being pulled out to sea, swim diagonally to the shore a little rather than straight fighting the tide.

-- Be mindful of your fins when swimming over reefs as it’s easy to do damage to the coral ecosystem when your legs a lot longer in fins.
+• Be mindful of your fins when swimming over reefs as it’s easy to do damage to the coral ecosystem.

-- 🦈 Don’t go snorkeling (or swimming) during or after a rainstorm because: 1) high levels of bacteria from run-off water and 2) mucky water means you won’t see much and sharks have been known to like mucky water because it’s easier to catch prey that can’t see them coming.
+• Don’t go into the ocean during or after a heavy rainstorm because: 1) high levels of bacteria from run-off water and 2) the water will be murky and sharks prefer murky water.

 Be Safe & Have Fun

-Hopefully, my caution hasn’t scared you off the activity. 🙂 Snorkeling can be so much fun and relaxing too.
+I hope my precautions haven’t put you off snorkeling.
+It can be so much fun and relaxing too.
 The reefs around Maui have so many different kinds of fish and sea life.
 Over the years I’ve been able to observe and swim with Hawaiian sea turtles (called Honu in Hawaiian), manta rays, dolphins, octopus, spotted eagle rays, eels and SO many different types of fish.
-During whale season you can actually hear whale song while snorkeling.
+During the peak of whale season you can actually hear whale song while snorkeling.
 I never get tired of going out to see what I can see in the sea.

 Happy Adventuring!